-Always ask your doctor before starting sexual activity again.
+Always ask your health care provider before starting sexual activity again.
 Do not take sildenafil (Viagra), or vardenafil (Levitra), tadalafil (Cialis), or any herbal remedy for erection problems without checking first.

 Make sure your home is set up to be safe and easy for you for you to move around in and avoid falls.

 If you are unable to walk around very much, ask your health care provider for exercises you can do while you are sitting.

 Make sure you get a flu shot every year.
 You may also need a pneumonia shot.
 Ask your health care provider about this.

 Your provider may call you to see how you are doing and to make sure you are checking your weight and taking your medicines.

-You will need follow-up appointments at your doctor's office.
+You will need follow-up appointments at your provider's office.

 You will likely need to have certain lab tests to check your sodium and potassium levels and monitor how your kidneys are working.